raoulg/MADS-MachineLearning-course/notebooks/8_extras/deployment/04_social_contracts.md

 It often doesnt matter how you do something exactly, but you need to have an opinion.

 - Use git, plus a [convention how to use git](https://www.toptal.com/software/trunk-based-development-git-flow)
-- Dont hardcode, use pydantic
+- Dont hardcode, use setting objects (eg pydantic or dataclasses)
-- use linters (black / flake8 / mypy)
+- use linters (ruff / isort / mypy)
-- use environments (e.g. poetry + pyenv)
+- use environments (rye)

 Some situations require another approach, but "I have never used it before" is definitely not a good reason not to use it.